aditya-nutakki/pose_estimation_tf1/README.txt

-If this doesnt work , check your tensorflow version (it only works on tensorflow 1.x) or download graph_opt.pb from models/graph/cmu (its about 200mb) , although this shouldn't be a problem unless you're changing parameters from the ArguemntParser
+If this doesnt work , check your tensorflow version (it only works on tensorflow 1.x) or download graph_opt.pb from models/graph/cmu (it's about 200mb), although this shouldn't be a problem unless you're changing parameters from the ArguemntParser